 Move over Legal Seafoods.

-This is one of my favorite meals on the menu at Legal.
-Luckily it is so easy to make at home I don’t need to go out to a restaurant every time I want to have it for dinner!
+This is one of my favorite recipes at Legal.
+Luckily it is so easy to make at home I don’t need to go out to a restaurant every time I want it for dinner!

 Almond Encrusted Salmon with Beurre Blanc Sauce